rubenhortas/fail2bangeolocation/README.md

 * ### Analyze all IPs registered by fail2ban for a given jailed server/service, e.g. sshd

   :warning: Requires root privileges
+  Run *fail2bangeolocation* with the *server* argument and the jailed server name:

   ```shell
   $ fail2bangeolocation server sshd